 (5) commingles money or other property to which the licensee's clients or other persons are entitled with the licensee's own;

-(6) fails to inform clients, establish trust and escrow accounts, maintain records, and otherwise act in accordance with the provisions of section 2214 of this title with respect to all moneys received by the licensee as a real estate broker, or as escrow agent, or as the temporary custodian of the funds of others, in a real estate transaction;
+(6) fails to inform clients, establish trust and escrow accounts, maintain records, and otherwise act in accordance with the provisions of section 2214 of this chapter with respect to all monies received by the licensee as a real estate broker, or as escrow agent, or as the temporary custodian of the funds of others, in a real estate transaction;

 (7) fails promptly to segregate any properties received which are to be held for the benefit of others;

-(8) is found by the commission to have engaged in any act or conduct, whether of the same or different character as that described above, which contributes to or demonstrates incompetency or dishonest fraudulent dealings;
+(8) is found by the Commission to have engaged in any act or conduct, whether of the same or different character as that described in this section, which contributes to or demonstrates incompetency or dishonest fraudulent dealings;

 (9) fails to fully disclose to a buyer all material facts within the licensee's knowledge concerning the property being sold;